How do I apply?

 In order to apply for the MST/DVM Program, you must be a nonresident, non-US citizen and must have completed a bachelor's degree.
 You may apply for admission to the MST/DVM Program prior to receiving your undergraduate degree, but you must be awarded the bachelor's degree prior to matriculation in the fall.

 To pursue admission to this program, you must:

 Fill out an application using the Veterinary Medical College Application Service (VMCAS)

 Complete the MST/DVM section of the Colorado Supplemental Application.
-Learn more about the CSA on the DVM Applications and Procedures page.
+Learn more about the CSA and other admissions requirements on the DVM Applications and Procedures page.

 Meet TOEFL requirements as set by the CSU Graduate School

 If admitted to the MST/DVM Program, you must submit an application to the CSU Graduate School.

 If you indicate you wish to be considered for the DVM/MST program (on the Colorado Supplemental Application), your application will additioanlly be considered in the regular DVM admissions pool.
 When decisions are relased, if a candidate receives an OFFER to the DVM/MST program, he/she will not be further considered in the regular DVM admissions pool, regardless of whether or not he/she accepts or declines the DVM/MST offer.
 If a candidate is denied or designated as an alternate for the DVM/MST program, your application will be considered in the regular DVM admissions pool.